 School Age Children (ages 5 to 21): If you suspect that your school-age child has a disability, contact the school psychologist in your child’s school or Pupil Personnel Services (478-1050).

 Preschool Children (ages 3 to 5): If you suspect that your preschool child has developmental delays, contact Pupil Personnel Services (478-1050).
+For a list of Special Education Evaluations click here sp_ed_evaluations.

 Any specific elopement concerns regarding your child should be discussed directly with the district and addressed at your IEP meetings.
 Please call Pupil Personnel Services at 516-478-1050 for further clarification.